Increase your odds of smooth travels and reduce stress by using these valuable tips.

 We get a few hundred dollars worth of currency before leaving our home country at our local Chase bank.
 This provides us cash in hand when we arrive, and it will cover tips, small purchases, and those rare places that don’t take credit cards.
 Our norm is to get about $300 worth of the currency.
 We often never need to get more cash once there.

-Once to your destination, use your credit for everything.
+Once at your destination, use your credit for everything.
 During all our travels, it is rare that a place does not take cards, even in small villages.
 In most European nations, it is preferred and what most locals use.
 Some road tolls can only be paid by credit card too.
-Always have more than one card with you and keep them stored separately in case your wallet is stolen, or your card is compromised.
+Always have more than one card with you and keep them stored separately in case your wallet is stolen or your card is compromised.

 It is crucial while traveling abroad to check your credit card activity every few days to ensure it is only your charges appearing.
 Never use your debit card as a credit card; it gives scammers access to your bank account.

 While at it, this would be a great time to apply for a travel credit card.
-One that provides no international fee exchange rates, fantastic travel perks, reward points for future travel, will be replaced if lost or stolen cards overseas, and provides car rental and other travel insurance for free.
-We are huge fans of Chase Sapphire Reserve credit cards, which are geared for travelers.
+One that provides no international fee exchange rates, fantastic travel perks, reward points for future travel, will be replaced if lost or stolen cards overseas and provides car rental and other travel insurance for free.
+We are huge fans of Chase Sapphire Reserve credit cards, which are geared toward travelers.
 They also have sweet sign-up bonuses that translate to free travel or money back in your pocket.

 6. Invest in some Apple AirTags

 These AirTags are a new hot travel must-have.
 You just put an AirTag in each piece of luggage you take with you.
 These have proved invaluable for many.
-It tracks where your luggage is most anywhere in the world.
+It tracks where your luggage is anywhere in the world.
 We know of cases of the airline telling people that their luggage did make it to their destination when the air tag shows it is right there in the airport.
 It also directs you to it if you need to find your suitcase in a sea of bags.
 Click the Apple AirTag Amazon link here to learn more about them.
 The price on Amazon for an AirTag runs about $27.
 We carry an extra AirTag on us to put on rental car keys.

 Want some other great suggestions for travel?
 Check out Our Top Recommendations for Travel Gear and Accessories in 2022 for other great products we use during travel.